 Many people call us during power failures.
 In order to get the best possible information, we recommend that you first read about current disruptions here on our website or on our app.

 If you have important information regarding the power failure, we welcome any tips that may help us to remedy the error.
 Please call our error report line if, for instance, you have seen a tree that has fallen onto an electrical line.

 Bad weather threatens our ability to supply electricity to you in a secure manner.
 However, we are fighting back and investing SEK 133 million to protect the grid against bad weather.
 For example, by insulating cables and installing electrical lines underground that have previously ran overhead.

 Most of our projects that endeavour to maintain and weatherproof the grid are carried out during the snow-free season.
 Even though most of the work is done during this period, some parts remain, such as taking down the overhead electricity lines which have been replaced with underground cables; this we do during the autumn or winter that follows.
 During the following spring or summer when the ground has settled, we restore the ground surface and, for example, lay new lawn.

 We are clearing the area around our power transmission and distribution network

 Trees, branches and other plants that are too close to electricity lines increase the risk of a power failure.
-Therefore, we regularly and preventively clear the areas around our power transmission and distribution network.
-The is all in order to supply electricity to you in a safer manner.
+Thats why we regularly and preventively clear the areas around our power transmission and distribution network.
+All this in order to supply electricity to you in a safer manner.
 In addition, clearing the areas around the grid makes it safer for all of us who spend time in the forest or in the countryside.